raritet/color-compass/README.md

 ColorCompass
 ============

-Arduino program to convert compass heading from an ST LSM303 to a color to display on an RGB LED.
+Arduino project to convert compass heading from an ST LSM303 to a color to display on an RGB LED.